Homosexuality in modern sports: United Kingdom

-The first openly gay football team in the United Kingdom is Stonewall F.C. and was formed in 1991.
+The first openly gay football team in the United Kingdom is Stonewall F.C., that was formed in 1991.
 Two years earlier, Gay Football Supporters Network was formed; a GFSN National League was formed later in 2002 among GFSN members who wanted to participate in amateur competition as well as support major professional teams.

 The first openly gay rugby team in the world, the Kings Cross Steelers, was formed in 1995 in London.
 The first openly gay rugby team in Northern Ireland, the Ulster Titans, was formed in 2007, and the first Scottish gay rugby team, the Caledonian Thebans RFC, was formed in 2002.

 In 1996, Graces Cricket Club was organized as the first gay cricket club in the world.

-Ishigaki Ju Jitsu Club began in 1994 and prides itself on being the 'Only LGBT Ju Jitsu Club in the World'.
+Ishigaki Ju Jitsu Club began in 1994 in the United Kingdom, for gay and gay-friendly people.

 The first decade of the 21st century saw two high-profile Welsh rugby union figures come out while active.
 First, in 2007, international referee Nigel Owens came out.
 Then, in 2009, Gareth Thomas, at the time the country's most-capped player (and later a rugby league international), came out.
 Thomas was believed to be the first professional male player in a team sport to come out while active.

 In 1990, Justin Fashanu became the first openly gay British footballer.
 He died eight years later, in 1998.

-The world's first LGBTQA inclusive lacrosse team, the Rainbow Rexes were founded in 2018.
+The world's first LGBTQA inclusive lacrosse team, the Rainbow Rexes, of the United Kingdom, were founded in 2018.

 United States

-In 1974, the LA Union Thursday Pool League was established as the first gay competitive pool league in the United States.
+1970s

 In 1975, former football player David Kopay was the first professional athlete from a major team to come out.
-After the public strongly denied Kopay’s claims of other gay professional athletes, a study found that around 25% of all college athletes have had gay experiences.
+After the public strongly denied Kopay's claims of other gay professional athletes, a study published in the Journal of Sex Research in February of 1977 found that around 25% of all male college athletes have had gay experiences.

-The Big Apple Softball League (initially known as the Manhattan Community Athletic Association) was initially formed in 1977 for gay softball players in the New York City area.
-That same year, the North American Gay Amateur Athletic Alliance was formed for future gay softball teams.
+In 1977, the North American Gay Amateur Athletic Alliance was formed for future gay softball teams.